Alternatives to Equity Release in 2022

 - A smaller property means that you will less-likely benefit from property growth.

-Some credit cards come with low-interest rates, and there are many options available on the market.
-In addition, look out for low annual fees.
+Some credit cards come with low-interest rates, or even no interest for a set time, and there are many options to choose from.

-You might need to make repayments on a credit card, whereas you have no obligation to do so in your lifetime with equity release.
+You will need to make monthly repayments on a credit card (often with interest charged on top), whereas you have no obligation to do so in your lifetime with equity release.

 One of these equity release alternatives is a Retirement Interest-Only mortgage (RIO), which is quite similar to a lifetime mortgage.